Housing in Japan: Housing statistics

+In 1973, according to one study, 65% of the population of Japan lived in detached houses, while 12% lived in attached houses and 23% in a flat or apartment.
 A survey conducted by the Management and Coordination Agency in 1983 found that there were 34.75 million occupied dwellings in Japan, of which 46.1% were built of timber, 31.3% of fireproof timber, and 22.6% of ferroconcrete or other nontimber materials.
 The same survey found that detached housing accounted for 64.3% off all housing in Japan, with the ratio falling in urban areas.
 In the 23 wards of Tokyo, for instance, multi-unit structures such as apartment houses accounted for 62.5% of all housing in those wards.
 In terms of tenure, 62.4% of housing in Japan consisted of owner-occupied dwellings, 24.3% of units leased by the private sector, 7.6% of units leased by the public sector, and 5.2% of housing for government workers and company employees.

 According to a housing survey carried out in 1993, single-family homes accounted for 59.2% of all housing in Japan.
 In 1997, it was estimated that about 60% of Japanese lived in detached houses.
 In 1998, 52% of all dwellings in Japan were found to consist of detached houses owned by their residents, 36% were rented dwellings in apartment complexes, 8% were owned dwellings in apartments complexes, and 4% were rented detached houses.
+In 2005, 27,533,066 households (57.2% of private households) owned a detached house, while 19,014,478 households (39.5%) lived in apartment houses or flats.
 In 2008, it was estimated that six out of ten Japanese lived in single-family houses.

 According to a survey conducted by the Ministry of Internal Affairs and Communications in 2008, around 7.56 million houses were empty.
 It was later estimated in 2019 that approximately 13.6% of buildings in Japan were vacant, referred to in Japanese as Akiya (空き家).
 Some of the properties are also referred to as jiko bukken (事故物件), and are difficult for realtors to sell or let due to being associated with traumatic events such as murder, suicide, fatal accidents or certain undesirable locations.
 To combat this, schemes have been put in place by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) to promote the renovation and reoccupation of Akiya property, with estate agents maintaining special listings referred to as 'Akiya Bank' to facilitate the sales, renovation and renting of such property.
 While local Akiya Bank schemes have been in place since the 1990s, renewed interest in renovating property, as well as the advent of the internet, meant that a national scheme was put in place in the 2010s, which remains active to date.
+A 2024 survey by the Internal Affairs Ministry found that the number of Akiya properties amounted to 9 million homes, with around 13.8% of homes in Japan vacant.